hamza-enes-balahoroglu/uCAN/README.md

 ## Important Notes

 ### RX Handling:
-- uCAN_Update() must be called inside the CAN1 RX0 interrupt handler.
+- uCAN_Update() must be called inside the CAN1 RX0 interrupt handler (user must implement this handler).
-- This ensures RX packets are processed only when new data arrives, avoiding unnecessary CPU usage.
+- This ensures incoming messages are processed only when new data arrives, avoiding unnecessary MCU cycles.

 ### Handshake:
 - uCAN_Handshake() must be called regularly (e.g., in the main loop or via a timer).